netioproducts/netio-data-collector/README.md

 # netio-data-collector
-Listen on HTTP port a tranforms incomming data to file
+Simple HTTP server listening TCP on specific port for incomming data.
+Data are continuosly saved into CSV file.